R93Sniper/InfernoMapsH2_Files/README.md

-# Inferno Halo 2 Map Pack Files
+# "Inferno's Ancient Map Pack" (H2) Files
-This repository is the source files for Inferno's Halo 2 Map Pack uploaded to steam.
-[You can find the map pack here](null)
+This repository is the source files for The Halo 2 part of Inferno's Ancient Map Pack uploaded to steam.
+[You can find the map pack here](https://steamcommunity.com/sharedfiles/filedetails/?id=3416544279)

 These tags work with the Halo 2 MCC Editing Kit ONLY.
 It is not meant for use with Halo 2 Vista / Project Cartographer or Halo 2 Xbox!